qassistio/docs/docs/bridges/setup-bridge.md

     1. `docker run --name qassist-bridge --env CRYPT_SECRET='SECRET KEY HERE' --restart always --detach glokon/guacws:latest`
     2. Replace `SECRET KEY HERE` with the **secret key** you received in your email
     3. The default port for the container is `8080`
-    4. If using `containerd`, the command may be different
+    4. If using a different container runtime, the command may be different
 2. To stop the bridge, run the following commands
     1. `docker stop qassist-bridge`
     2. `docker rm --force qassist-bridge`